What will you experience when you stop smoking? Will the nicotine withdrawal symptoms make you struggle?

 Whether you quit smoking cold turkey or gradually, you will experience some symptoms.
 Below is a list of all the mental and physical withdrawal symptoms and a timeline for each symptom.
 The duration of each symptom may vary from one person to another, and you most likely won’t experience all of these side effects.
 But it’s best to save this list and come back to it whenever you need to.

-(Important: The solutions below are not medical advice.
-If your symptoms are different or persist contact your doctor.)
+(Important: The advice below is not medical advice.
+You know your body better than anyone.
+If your symptoms are different or persist, they may not be because of quitting smoking, so contact your doctor.)

 Insomnia and Sleep Disruption

 Your sleep pattern may change until your body adjusts back to normal health.
 If you have insomnia, increase your exercise, cut off caffeine after 5 pm, sleep with relaxing sounds (the ocean or the rain), or do deep breathing.